EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 • DLP (Data Loss Prevention) rules in the browser

-Sources: Wiz Research AI Security 2026, PurpleSec AI Security Risks 2026
+Sources: Wiz Research AI Security 2026, PurpleSec AI Security Risks 2026.

 Why local AI is great for compliance

-The three biggest advantages:
+The three big advantages:

-1. Data never leaves the country.
-GDPR’s transfer to third countries rules (Schrems II) don’t apply if AI runs on your servers.
+1. Data never leaves the country.GDPR's transfer-to-third-countries rules (Schrems II) do not apply if AI runs on your servers.

-30-day compliance action plan for European SMBs
+30-day compliance action plan

-Week 1 - Survey
+Week 1 — survey

 • List every AI tool your company uses (sanctioned and unsanctioned)